Drew Peirce, Executive Director

 Experience: Prior to moving to the United States, I taught English at my local high school in St. Kitts/Nevis.
 During my time as an undergraduate and graduate student, I supported students as a Writing Consultant, collaborated with professors and staff on a number of research projects, and interned with a national nonprofit organization in Washington, D.C.
 Before joining Good Samaritan Ministries, I was the Development Director at the Lakeshore Ethnic Diversity Alliance.

-Community Involvement: Board member of Lakeshore Nonprofit Alliance and Lighthouse Immigrant Advocates, City of Holland International Relations Commission, Hauenstein Center’s Peter C. Cook Leadership Academy Alumni Committee, Holland Young Professionals Membership Committee, Lakeshore Ethnic Diversity Alliance Migrant Mentor Program
+Community Involvement: Board member of Lakeshore Nonprofit Alliance and Lighthouse Immigrant Advocates, City of Holland International Relations Commission, Hauenstein Center’s Peter C. Cook Leadership Academy Alumni Committee, Board member and Philanthropy Chair of Holland Young Professionals, Lakeshore Ethnic Diversity Alliance Migrant Mentor Program

 Favorite thing about Good Sam: I am excited to work with a team of passionate committed individuals that has a strong desire to see that everyone has an opportunity to thrive in this community.

 Favorite place in the Holland/Zeeland area: Any space where family and close friends are gathered.

 Experience: I came to Good Sam in 2015 as the Marketing Manager after spending over 3 years in the for-profit world at Booking.com.
 I transitioned into the Advancement and Communications role in January of 2016.